srinivassaitangudu/helpers1/docs/coding/all.code_design.how_to_guide.md

   - First line of defense for IT / dev issues
     - The best answer to any problem is a link to gdoc with the solution

-- Everybody to keep their Issues up to date in ZH and GH
+- Everybody to keep their Issues up to date in GH
   - In the `In progress` and `Sprint Backlog`
   - Each issue has typically:
     - A single assignee
-    - An EPIC
+    - A GH Project
     - Maybe a label
   - Each Git branch should go with the corresponding Issue
     - E.g., `AmpTask2163_Implement_tiled_backtesting`